johnrm174/model-railway-signalling/README.md

 > You have been warned!

 * DCC Loco control - Now the DCC Signalling system can be used as a full Command Station:
-    * Ideal for smaller layouts if you don't want the expense of a seperate DCC command station.
+    * Ideal for smaller layouts if you don't want the to use a seperate DCC command station.
     * Add your DCC locos to the Roster, defining DCC address and DCC functions.
     * Control your Locos via on-screen throttles (fully compatible with touchscreens).
     * Start the built-in WiThrottle server and control your locos from your smartphone.